ashiemotto/About-Me/README.md

 ## Introduction

-Thanks for viiting my about me website.
+Thanks for visiting my about me website.
 This website was created to show off my work to potential employers.
 I created this website using what I've learned from my coding bootcamp, check back often as I will be updating it regularly: https://ashiemotto.github.io/About-Me/
 #
 ![picture of website](./images/Screenshot.png)